ES-DOC/esdoc-technical/docs/web-apis/cdf2cim.md

 ## Authorisation

-In order to use the cdf2cim web-service one must register GitHub user credentials with the ES-DOC support team - support@es-doc.org.
+In order to use the cdf2cim web API one must register GitHub user credentials with the ES-DOC support team - support@es-doc.org.

 ## Command Line Interface

-The web-service supports a command line interface to streamline operations.
+The web API supports a command line interface to streamline operations.

 ### Activation